Kr33L/monty-hall/README.md

 1. Create a list of doors,
 2. Create a random index for the list,
-3. Loop through x amount of simulations with the following operation:
+3. Loop through x amount of simulations with the following operation: (results mapped to an array)
   - Randomly choose a prize door
   - Randomly choose the staying door
   - Filter through the doors to get Monty's door which is:<br>